tytydraco/yessleep/out/I_used_to_a_soldier_something_found_us_in_the_Siberian_woods_Part_Two.md

 He laughed drily at the last one and then asked:

 “Got yourself into a bit of trouble, heh?
-Got yourself shot, then got lost in the woods, attacked by a bear” Volkov smirked drily.
+Managed to get shot, then lost in the woods, attacked by a bear” Volkov smirked drily.
 “How are you holding up?”

 “I’m fine… according to the nurse”.